gitkw/No-MASS/README.md

 ## Checkout

-Clone the repository using git, ensure you do a recursive clone to recieve all dependencies.
+Clone the repository using git, ensure you do a recursive clone to receive all dependencies.
 - Rapidxml for xml parsing
 - googletest for testing

-Use the following commands or alternativly use a GUI such as GitHub Desktop or SourceTree.
+Use the following commands or alternatively use a GUI such as GitHub Desktop or SourceTree.

 ```sh
 git clone https://github.com/jacoblchapman/No-MASS.git